TDT4242-Sofware-engineering/secfit/README.md

 docker stack deploy --compose-file docker-compose.yml --with-registry-auth stack-secfit
 ```

-Hosts the application on http://localhost:4011 with default settings
+Hosts the application on http://localhost:4011

 ## CI/CD Pipeline

 ### Master branch
+The following figure represents the CI/CD pipeline on master branch:
 ![Pipeline master](./documentation/Pipeline_Master.png "Pipeline Master")

+1. Developers push code to github
+2. A PR to master branch is created.
+On merge, a new docker image per service is built.
+While building the image, tests are executed.
+3. After github actions has built the images they are pushed to docker hub.
+4. A github action connects to the production server using SSH and executes a script `./update`.
+5. This script tells docker swarm to update the services.
+Docker swarm pulls the new images from docker hub, and restarts the services using these images.

 ### All branches

-- All branches are built and tested on push and pull requests
+- There are built docker images containing tests, on push and pull requests for all branches

 ## Production environment
 The following figure represents the running services in the production environment: